Who Do We Help?

-MSCH accepts children who come from a variety of different backgrounds.
+MSCH may accept children that fulfill the Intake Criteria for Placement below, who come from a variety of different backgrounds and experiences.
 Children may come from abusive environments, where they experienced neglect or trauma.
 Children may be challenged with Attention Deficit Disorder (or Hyperactivity), Post Traumatic Stress Disorder, or struggle with mood regulation (Bi-Polar).
 Children may be showing rebellion towards their parents/guardians through defiant, disrespectful, or disobedient behaviors.
 Children may be showing poor decisions with their academics by not completing homework, ditching classes, or having multiple suspensions, including expulsion.

 Most of the children have been privately placed.
 Children can be placed by social services or other agencies.
 A minimum one year placement is encouraged.
 Case plans are designed to address problems and solutions.
 The goal is to reunite children with their families if possible when both are ready.
 MSCH welcomes referrals from school counselors, ministers, law enforcement officers, parents, grandparents and others.

 MSCH General Intake Criteria for Placement

 The goal of MSCH is to help children to develop into healthy, productive members within their family unit and in society.
 It is important before placement takes place that you are aware of MSCH placement criteria, including certain behaviors that are inappropriate for our programs.